James Charteris, 13th Earl of Wemyss: Career

 He runs Alro Group, a real estate fund management group.

 He became heir apparent to the Earldoms of Wemyss and March on the death of his elder brother, Iain David Charteris, Lord Elcho, in 1954.
 He was subsequently known as Lord Neidpath, as opposed to the usual courtesy title of Lord Elcho.
 He was appointed a Deputy Lieutenant of Gloucestershire in 2005.

 He donated £58,000 between 2001 and 2015 to the political party UKIP as Lord James D Neidpath or Lord James Charteris, with no further donations registered to those names or Wemyss as of 2023.

 Personal life

 He married Catherine Guinness (born 1952), daughter of Jonathan Guinness, 3rd Baron Moyne (and granddaughter of Diana Mitford and Bryan Guinness), in July 1983.
 They have a son, Francis Richard (Dick) Charteris, Lord Elcho (b.
 1984), who is the heir to the earldoms, and a daughter, Lady Mary Olivia Charteris, a model and singer.
 James and Catherine were divorced in 1988, and she married Robert Hesketh in 1990.

 He later married Amanda Feilding in January 1995.
-In 1996 she founded The Foundation to Further Consciousness, renamed the Beckley Foundation in 1998, a non-profit organisation which carries out psychedelic research, and continued as its director as of 2023.
+In 1996 she founded The Foundation to Further Consciousness, renamed the Beckley Foundation in 1998, a non-profit organisation which carries out psychedelic research, and continued as its director until her death in May 2025.
 They lived at Stanway House in Gloucestershire and at Gosford House in East Lothian.

 His uncle Martin Charteris, Baron Charteris of Amisfield was Private Secretary to Queen Elizabeth II.